RykerWilder/notes/linux-commands.md

 ---

 #### nano
-text editor in the terminal.
+Text editor in the terminal.

 ```bash
 nano file.txt